 Seaside Florida was constructed on a greenfield.
-Any new development constructed on a greenfield will have an impact on the existing ecosystem and ecosystem services that exist prior to development.
-This can be minimized through developing an ecological and cultural inventory before and after the alterations to the landscape so as to develop a plan to maximize the restoration of the ecosystem services impacted.(Keller et al., 2015).
-This type of inventory hi-lights how the natural systems currently support the landscape.
-At a minimum this type of baseline, allows remediating impacted ecosystem services through the construction process.
+Any new development that is constructed on a greenfield will have an influence on the existing ecosystem and ecosystem services that exist prior to its development.
+This can be minimized by developing an ecological and cultural inventory before and after the alterations to the landscape are completed so as to develop a plan that maximizes the restoration of the ecosystem services that are affected (Keller et al., 2015).
+This type of inventory highlights how the natural systems currently support the landscape.
+At a minimum, this type of baseline allows for remediating disrupted ecosystem services through the construction process.

 Seaside Florida was designed and constructed before CNU adopted the Canons of Sustainable Architecture.
 The Canons do recommend that "Design must preserve the proximate relationships between urbanized areas and both agricultural and natural lands in order to provide for local food sources; maintain local watersheds; a clean and ready water supply; preserve clean air; allow access to local natural resources; conserve natural habitat and to guard regional biodiversity" (CNU, 2009).
-However, there are no examples in practice of a city or neighborhood in the United States classified as New Urbanist that regenerates and replenishes natural resources in their geographic boundary and region.
+However, there are no examples in practice of a city or neighborhood in the United States that is classified as New Urbanist that regenerates and replenishes natural resources in their geographic boundary and region.